IRIS-LAB/iris-back/README.md

 ```

 #### Message provider
-MessageProvider allows you to get message from code by using .properties files.
+MessageProvider allows you to programmatically create messages/strings using a .properties file.

 You should define properties files in `IrisModule.forRoot()`.
 See [Application bootstrap](#application-bootstrap)